Low Cost Agriculture Farming Business Ideas in Nigeria

 It is very important to know the product profile because exporters will always ask you to submit samples and the product specification.
 They will come to the market to pick the product from the market and pay you the commission because you are adding value to the export value chain and a lot of exporters will be ready to work with you.

 In conclusion, take the first step towards making money and living the life you want.
-Pick an idea now, execute your plan, and earn some money with any of these urban agro business opportunities.
+Pick an idea now, execute your plan, and earn some money with any of these Nigerian urban and rural agribusiness opportunities.